 Kidney stones often go unnoticed until they block the renal pelvis or travel through the ureter.
 The main symptom is pain, which can range from feeling just a little unwell to waves of severe pain.
 The pain may affect your lower abdomen, belly or back "flank pain," depending on which part of the ureter the stone is in.

-The pain is especially severe when the kidney stone travels through a narrower passage of the ureter, for example when it enters the ureter from the renal pelvis or when it enters the bladder.
-Sudden episodes of severe pain on one side radiating through your lower abdomen are common.
+Certain parts of the two ureters are naturally narrower – for example, where they meet the bladder.
+The pain is especially severe if a kidney stone travels through one of these narrower passages.
+Sudden attacks of severe pain on one side, sometimes radiating into your lower abdomen, are common.
 This is sometimes referred to as renal colic.
 The intensity of pain gets stronger and weaker in waves, sometimes accompanied by nausea and vomiting.
 Some people also toss and turn to find a position that helps to relieve the pain.
-A episode of renal colic usually lasts from 20 to 60 minutes.
+An episode of renal colic usually lasts from 20 to 60 minutes.

 Other possible symptoms of a kidney stone passing through the ureter include blood in your urine, painful urination, and a stronger or more frequent urge to urinate.
 The pain can sometimes spread to your genitals as well.